3D scanning: Virtual/remote tourism

 The environment at a place of interest can be captured and converted into a 3D model.
 This model can then be explored by the public, either through a VR interface or a traditional "2D" interface.
 This allows the user to explore locations which are inconvenient for travel.
 A group of history students at Vancouver iTech Preparatory Middle School created a Virtual Museum by 3D Scanning more than 100 artifacts.

 Cultural heritage

 There have been many research projects undertaken via the scanning of historical sites and artifacts both for documentation and analysis purposes.
 The resulting models can be used for a variety of different analytical approaches.

 The combined use of 3D scanning and 3D printing technologies allows the replication of real objects without the use of traditional plaster casting techniques, that in many cases can be too invasive for being performed on precious or delicate cultural heritage artifacts.
 In an example of a typical application scenario, a gargoyle model was digitally acquired using a 3D scanner and the produced 3D data was processed using MeshLab.
 The resulting digital 3D model was fed to a rapid prototyping machine to create a real resin replica of the original object.
+More recently, smartphone-based LiDAR apps have enabled on-site capture of cultural heritage objects; for example, a 1,500-year-old Buddhist stone relief was scanned using a LiDAR-equipped iPhone and the CapCam app, producing a high-density mesh suitable for 3D printing a physical replica.